JAYASREE1408/what-happens-when/README.rst

 Reflows:
 --------
+- Dom tree is the result after we tokenize and parse the html.

-DOM Tree + Styles Struct = Render Tree
+- DOM Tree + Styles Struct = Render Tree
 After that we will paint

 - Diffference between dom tree and render tree is when we give the display is none,then if we manipulate the window size or dom size the render changes....
 Reflow means recalculating the render tree...Recalculating the bottom of it or recalculating the entire thing around it.

 - They showed the debug version of firefox--->The diagram(After the footer one thing happened on a sudden,and then ut recalculated the whole thing on a sudden.
-This is the thing we need to allow...There may be four page reflow.
+This is the thing we need to allow...There may be four page reflow to be avoid.

+- elemet.Offsetwidth is normally the trick...Tony G on the Chrome team dug into this and tried to answer.So Tony dug in just opened up google code search and looked for u[date layout ignore pending style sheets.--->This is essentially what does a reflow in Webkit.

 What happens on reflows?

-- The properties and methods that causes reflow are - clientHeight,clientLeft,clientTop,clientWidth,focus,scrollIntoView
+- The properties and methods that causes reflow are - offsetWidth,clientHeight,clientLeft,clientTop,clientWidth,focus,scrollIntoView
+- Manipulating the dom tree will call a reflow...Adding,removing and updating the dom tree will cause a reflow.
-- Display none,resizing the window,chnaging the font size
+- Display none,resizing the window,changing the font size and adding new styles.
 - Eg: Optimization we used to avoid recalculation...Small Jquery code.What se used there is getting here and setting and again getting here and setting.This property is going to trigger recalculation.To avoid recalculation we need to bunch all our get and set together.In 1st eg we kind of do it twice...But in second eg we did it only once and eg 3 ms we finish it.But in 1st we finish it 4 ms.

 Stategies: